 “Come in.
 Please sit down.”
-She gestured royally to a plastic stool and plonked down prettily on another opposite.
-She took up a clipboard and pen and gave me a warm smile over the table.
+The interviewer gestured royally to a plastic stool and plonked herself down prettily on another opposite.
+She took up a clipboard and pen and gave Claire a warm smile over the table.

 “Thank you.”
-I settled onto the stool feeling my arse spill over the edges and supressed a grimace as my skirt rode up a little more than modesty would like.
+Claire settled onto the stool feeling her arse spill over the edges and suppressed a grimace as her skirt rode up.

 “My name is Ariel and I’ll be your interviewer today.
 First of all, congratulations on making the short list.
 We had an overwhelming response to our advertisement.”